Contact Me

 State University of New York at New Paltz, where I studied with Dr. Ping Jin, the kindest of teachers.
 I also studied jazz theory with pianist Vinnie Martucci.

-My choral works have been performed by the SUNY New Paltz Concert Choir, directed by Dr. Edward Lundergan, the SUNY New Paltz College-Youth Symphony, directed by Dr. Carole Cowan, Kairos: A Consort of Singers, directed by Dr. Edward Lundergan, and the choir of Christ Episcopal Church, Poughkeepsie, N.Y., directed by Dr. Laura Ramsey Russell.
-My music has been commissioned by oboist Joel Evans and featured by the Pone Ensemble, a professional venue for 20th and 21st century music, based in New Paltz, New York.
+My choral works have been performed by the SUNY New Paltz Concert Choir, directed by Dr. Edward Lundergan, the SUNY New Paltz College-Youth Symphony, directed by Dr. Carole Cowan.
+My music has been commissioned and performed by Kairos: A Consort of Singers, directed by Dr. Edward Lundergan, and the choir of Christ Episcopal Church, Poughkeepsie, N.Y., directed by Dr. Laura Ramsey Russell.
+My music has also been commissioned by oboist Joel Evans and featured by the Pone Ensemble, a professional venue for 20th and 21st century music, based in New Paltz, New York as well as by cellist Susan Seligam.
 My song cycle, The Thing With Feathers, based on poems of Emily Dickinson, was selected as part of the Women Composers' Showcase at New Jersey City University in 2003.
-I have had works performed in New Paltz, New York; Beacon, New York; Poughkeepsie, New York; New York City; Jersey City, New Jersey; and Birmingham, England.
+I have had works performed in New Paltz, New York; Beacon, New York; Poughkeepsie, New York; Cornwall, New York; New York City; Jersey City, New Jersey; and Birmingham, England.

 Musical Performance